MicrosoftDocs/ai-builder/ai-builder-docs/prebuilt-invoice-processing-powerapps.md

    > [!div class="mx-imgBorder"]
    > ![Formula menu.](media/canvas-app-formula.png "Enter the formula")

-1. Now let’s add two labels and two text inputs to display the results we will get from the flow.
-Change the Default property for each text input to take the values from the variables we have defined in the previous step.
+1. Now let’s add two labels and two text inputs to display the results we'll get from the flow.
+Change the Default property for each text input to take the values from the variables we've defined in the previous step.
    > [!div class="mx-imgBorder"]
    > ![Add labels and text inputs.](media/canvas-app-add-labels.png "Add two labels and two text inputs")